Hirddywel wind energy project

 Supporting the local economy

-We are currently working within Wales to establish relationships with potential suppliers, as well as looking at ways we can maximise the value of our investment within the region.
+We are currently developing a number of wind projects in Wales and are establishing working relationships with our suppliers that maximise the value of our investment within the region.

 Some examples of our work within Wales and beyond include: